Licensing Guides

 Table of Contents

-3. Steps to Getting a Plumber’s License in Hawaii
+3. Steps to Get a Plumbing Contractor License in Hawaii

-4. Benefits of Getting a Plumbing License in Hawaii
+4. Benefits of Getting a Plumbing Contractors License in Hawaii

 5. What Is the Mean Salary for a Plumber in Hawaii?

-6. How Much Does It Cost to Get a Plumbers License in Hawaii?
+6. How Much Does It Cost to Get a Plumbing Contractor License in Hawaii?

-7. How to Get a Plumbers License in Hawaii
+7. How to Get a Plumbing License in Hawaii

-8. How Long Does it Take to Get a Plumber’s License in Hawaii?
+8. How Long Does it Take to Get a Plumbing Contractors License in Hawaii?

-12. Does My Hawaii Plumbers License Work in Any Other State?
+12. Does My Hawaii Plumbing Contractors License Work in Any Other State?

-According to the U.S. Bureau of Labor and Statistics, there are 482,700 plumbers nationwide and Hawaii employs 2,680 of them.
-The national number is projected to grow 2% from 2022 to 2032, adding more than 10,000 of these skilled workers to the ranks.
-In Hawaii according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is twice that at 4% for Plumbers, Pipefitters, and Steamfitters.
+According to the U.S. Bureau of Labor Statistics, there are 504,500 plumbers nationwide, and Hawaii employs 2,640 of them.
+The national number is projected to grow 5% from 2024 to 2034, adding 44,000 plumbers to the ranks across the country according to CareerOneStop, the U.S. Department of Labor’s job search website.
+It does not list the projected growth rate for Plumbers, Pipefitters, and Steamfitters in Hawaii.

 » Want to grow your plumbing business?
 Click here to get a demo.

-Licensing requirements for plumbers vary from state to state and, in some cases, from municipality to municipality.
-Hawaii has strict, statewide standards for working in the plumbing business beginning at the apprentice level.
+Licensing requirements for plumbers vary from state to state and, in some cases, from locality to locality.
+The state of Hawaii has strict, statewide standards for working in the plumbing business beginning at the apprentice level.

-What are the different types of plumbing licenses in Hawaii?
+What are the different types of plumber licenses in Hawaii?

 The state of Hawaii begins regulating this workforce at the apprentice level.
 Plumbing apprentices are required to enroll in an approved training program and register with the State of Hawaii Department of Labor, Workforce Development Division.